huyho09/openai-json/README.md

 - Restructure **json.data** to get the lastest update or random select the answer for one question.
 - Implement Edit button to edit the response instead of using the popup.
 - Implement [t5-base-e2e-qg](https://huggingface.co/valhalla/t5-base-e2e-qg).
 - Rework back-end using Python openAI framework

+### Issues and Bugs:
+- Website reload when chatbot responses